OscarHanson22/chem_parser/README.md

 # chem_parser
 A small interactive command-line-interface that can parse molecules and their molecular weights.

 It was very nice for helping me with my Junior year high school chemistry homework.
+It supports parentheses for more complex formulas.
 It handles some errors but not all because it was only used for homework.

 Usage from cloned repository: